 Perhaps most importantly, contact an experienced personal injury attorney like those at William Mattar Law Offices.
 A knowledgeable lawyer can:

-• Calculate the full extent of your damages, including future medical costs and lost wages
+- Calculate the full extent of your damages, including future medical costs and lost wages that are not covered by no-fault insurance

 At William Mattar Law Offices, we understand the complexities of distracted driving cases.
 We have the experience and resources to thoroughly investigate your accident, potentially uncovering evidence of distraction that might not be immediately apparent.